dask/dask/docs/source/setup.rst

    Registered with center at:  192.168.0.1:8786

-There are various mechanisms to deploy these executables on a cluster, ranging from manualy SSH-ing into all of the nodes to more automated systems like SGE/SLURM/Torque or Yarn/Mesos.
+There are various mechanisms to deploy these executables on a cluster, ranging from manually SSH-ing into all of the nodes to more automated systems like SGE/SLURM/Torque or Yarn/Mesos.